dev-chirag-taneja/dev-chirag-taneja/README.md

 <!-- About Me -->
  #### About Myself
-- Employement ... **Open for better full-time offers**
+- Employment ... **Open for better full-time offers**
-- I will graduated in 2024 from DIT University, Dehradun (MCA).
+- I will graduate in 2024 from DIT University, Dehradun (MCA).
-- I’m currently learning **ReactJs**.
+- I’m currently learning **ReactJs and React Native**.
-- I’m looking to collaborate on projects based on ReactJs, Django.
+- I’m looking to collaborate on projects based on ReactJs, and React Native.
 -  All of my projects are available at [https://github.com/dev-chirag-taneja](https://github.com/dev-chirag-taneja).
-- Ask me about **ReactJs, Django**
+- Ask me about **ReactJs, React Native**
 - How to reach me **chiragtaneja915@gmail.com**.

 <!-- --- -->